-Launched by OkEq in 2002, The Tulsa Lesbian, Gay, Bisexual, Transgender (LGBTQ+) History Project uncovers, preserves and presents the rich contributions of lesbian, gay, bisexual and transgender people within the state of Oklahoma, with a particular emphasis on Tulsa and the Northeast Oklahoma area.
+Launched in 2002, the OKEQ History Project uncovers, preserves and presents the rich contributions of 2SLGBTQIA+ community within the state of Oklahoma, with a particular emphasis on Tulsa and the Northeast Oklahoma area.

-The History Project seeks to understand the contributions, sacrifices, and dedication of our LGBTQ+ community and its many supporters through gathering and indexing documents, sponsoring lecturers/speakers, writing news stories, conducting oral and video interviews, and creating a permanent and accessible archives at the Dennis R. Neill Equality Center.
+The History Project seeks to understand the contributions, sacrifices, and dedication of our queer community and its many supporters through gathering and indexing documents, writing news stories, conducting oral and video interviews, and creating a permanent and accessible archives at the Dennis R. Neill Equality Center.

 If you have questions or comments about the collection or material that you might want to donate or lend for copying and scanning, please contact us at historyproject@okeq.org or 918.743.4297.
 You may also contact us to arrange an appointment to visit the archives housed at the Equality Center in Tulsa.